NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Frenzied Trashfire.md

     desc: "  The frenzied trashfire naturally draws trash, refuse, and other debris into its body to fuel its flames.
 At the beginning of its turn, if the frenzied trashfire is standing on a significant pile of trash, it absorbs some of the trash pile into itself and recovers 2d6 healing Hit Points."

   - name: "Vulnerable to Momentum"
     desc: "  Because the frenzied trashfire has a body composed largely of trash, weapons that build up a great deal of momentum and scatter that debris are very effective against it.
-Critical hits from weapons with the backswing, forceful, or sweep traits cause the frenzied trashfire to become Clumsy 2 for 1 round."
+Critical hits from weapons with the backswing, forceful, or sweep traits cause the frenzied trashfire to become [[undefined]] for 1 round."

 attacks:
   - name: ""